-For most people who want to build private home or office networks, there are blocks of private IP addresses that are reserved for use by anyone but when it comes to real, global IP addresses, there has to be some sort of ordering scheme for their allocation and in the case of the Internet, there is a single, worldwide process for this that begins with the Internet Assigned Numbers Authority or IANA.
+For networking administrators and those who want to build private home or office networks, there are blocks of private IP addresses that are reserved for special use.
+But when it comes to the rest of us and our need for global IP addresses, there has to be some sort of ordering scheme to assign IP addresses in a logical, orderly and working fashion.

 For the Internet, there is a single, worldwide "allocation" process for this, and it begins with an organization—the Internet Assigned Numbers Authority, or IANA.

 IANA, based in the United States, is an Internet-specific organization that gives out (assigns and allocates) IP addresses in a systematic, organized and consistent manner that benefits everyone.

 Still, with more than four billion IP addresses assigned worldwide, it's a bit overwhelming for just one single organization to handle, so IANA has some help from other Internet associations.